Übersetzung durch Neil Mussett

 Assignment of senior judicial officers’ tasks to the clerk of the registry

-1. the tasks in the recording of wills and contracts of inheritance for official custody in accordance with sections 346 and 347 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction (section 3 No. 2 (c));
+1. the tasks in the recording of wills and contracts of inheritance for official custody in accordance with sections 346 and 347 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction (section 3 no. 2 (c));

-The Land Governments may assign the empowerment to the Land departments of justice.
+The Land governments may assign the empowerment to the Land departments of justice.

 Section 37